Position: Associate Professor

 2009-2010 Junior Economist, Research Department, Czech National Bank

-I have reviewed more than 100 manuscripts for journals including Nature, Review of Economics and Statistics, and Journal of Clinical Epidemiology (my reviewer profile).
-I also regularly review working papers, dissertations, and grant applications for various institutions including the ECB.
+I have reviewed more than 130 manuscripts for journals including Nature, Review of Economics and Statistics, and Journal of Clinical Epidemiology (my reviewer profile).
+I also serve as an Associate Editor of the Journal of Economic Surveys.

 Data and codes for meta-analysis